alpercanberk/alpercanberk/README.md

-my name is alper and i'm a second year undergrad cs major at columbia 🤖
+my name is alper and i'm a rising junior undergrad cs major at columbia 🤖

 i'm interested in robot learning, language-guided robotics, and AI research in general. 🔭